ecoquestsg/lego-pdf-2-metadata-pipeline/README.md

 # BETA mode - How To Use (Multiple URLs)

 Take note: This may prompt errors as its still in dev.
-So i recommend to run one URL at a time.
+So i recommend to run Single URL runs for now.

 ## Step 1 - Create a txt file
 Example: